a-rahimi/dataframe/README.md

 * Simple semantics.
 The dataframe semantics in this package are slightly more complicated than those of Polars, which does not rely on a notion of an index, but significantly simpler than those of dplyr or Pandas.
+The fact that most operations reduce to merge() will hopefully also make it easy to optimize query plans, because hopefully it's easier to reason about compositions of merges than compositions of a large number of basic operations.

 Implementing a new dataframe library or porting one to a new compute engine (for example a distributed system, or a GPU) is a lot of work because the algebra on